HariniNarasimhan/Shelf_analytics_Retail/README.md

 ## Testing:
 To run only testing,
 - Step 1- Install tensorflow 1.14.0 version
-- Step-2- Clone the tensorflow models repo -(git clone https://github.com/tensorflow/models.git)
+- Step-2- Clone the tensorflow models repo -(git clone https://github.com/tensorflow/models.git) Download/clone in the site-packages/tensorflow i.e., <path_to_your_tensorflow_installation> (to embed the api with existing tensorflow lib)
-- Step-3- Save the "detect_objct_frozen_model.ipynb", "inference_graph" and "training" folders to the object_detection folder (<path_to_your_tensorflow_installation>/models/research/object_detection).
+- Step-3- Save the "detect_objct_frozen_model.ipynb", "inference_graph" and "training" folders to the object_detection folder (<path_to_your_tensorflow_installation>/(models or model-master)/research/object_detection).
-- Step-4- Run all the  cells in detect_objct_frozen_model.ipynb which saves a image2product.json file and then saves the groundtruth folder having the groundtruth annotations as needed and then detection-results having the predicted results
+- Step-4- Run all the  cells in detect_objct_frozen_model.ipynb which saves a image2product.json file.
+  Alongwith, the groundtruth folder having the groundtruth annotations and then detection-results having the predicted results are fomatted into text files for each image.
+This is a preprocessing step to obtain mAP score on test results in further steps.

 ### To obtain mAP informtion
 Now, clone/download the below github to know the mAP results of test data